System Documentation // V.1.0

 The Atlas serves as a navigable reference layer for behavioural science.
 It allows users to:

-- ▹Explore biases through relational proximity
+• Explore biases and behavioural effects through relational proximity

-- ▹Identify structural overlaps between domains
+• Identify structural overlaps between domains

-- ▹Understand behavioural patterns within broader systems
+• Understand behavioural patterns within broader systems

-- ▹Trace conceptual linkages across cognitive mechanisms
+• Trace conceptual linkages across cognitive mechanisms

 Interpretation Notes